The LCA, LCVP & LCM

 didn’t want their boats made out of wood.

-An LCVP during
+An LCVP loaded with men during a training

 But after some pressure